lucas-subli/EnacomPythonExample/README.md

 ## Package and Module Names
 Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.

 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.

 When an extension module written in C or C++ has an accompanying Python module that provides a higher level (e.g. more object oriented) interface, the C/C++ module has a leading underscore (e.g. _socket).

 ### Class Names
 Class names should normally use the CapWords convention.

 The naming convention for functions may be used instead in cases where the interface is documented and used primarily as a callable.

 Note that there is a separate convention for builtin names: most builtin names are single words (or two words run together), with the CapWords convention used only for exception names and builtin constants.

 ### Function Names
 Function names should be lowercase, with words separated by underscores as necessary to improve readability.

 mixedCase is allowed only in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.

 ### Function and method arguments
 Always use self for the first argument to instance methods.

 Always use cls for the first argument to class methods.

 If a function argument's name clashes with a reserved keyword, it is generally better to append a single trailing underscore rather than use an abbreviation or spelling corruption.
 Thus class_ is better than clss.
 (Perhaps better is to avoid such clashes by using a synonym.)

 ### Method Names and Instance Variables
 Use the function naming rules: lowercase with words separated by underscores as necessary to improve readability.

 Use one leading underscore only for non-public methods and instance variables.

 To avoid name clashes with subclasses, use two leading underscores to invoke Python's name mangling rules.

 Python mangles these names with the class name: if class Foo has an attribute named __a, it cannot be accessed by Foo.__a.
 (An insistent user could still gain access by calling Foo._Foo__a.)
 Generally, double leading underscores should be used only to avoid name conflicts with attributes in classes designed to be subclassed.

-Note: there is some controversy about the use of __names (see below).

 ### Constants
 Constants are usually defined on a module level and written in all capital letters with underscores separating words.
 Examples include MAX_OVERFLOW and TOTAL.

 # Tests